agiledev-students-spring2023/git-workflow-practice-kxg202/README.md

 Interesting article and insights!
 I thought ChatGPT is a great convenient tool to get answers online.
 It is a shame that people have used it to cheat.
 An anti-cheat tool would be hard to implement since they are not even sure how ChatGPT works, but hopefully schools should advocate for ChapGPT as a educational tool that should be used with honesty.

+###### Lianna Poblete:
+While its nice that they are trying to prevent ChatGPT from being used as a tool to cheat, unfortunately I believe that this is a problem that is too complex to be solved.
+As of right now, ChatGPT has a lot of flaws that should be addressed involving the accuracy of its answers.
+Knowing this, I have very high doubts that the cheat detection tool is advanced enough to make a significant impact on the use of ChatGPT for students.
+It seems like the most effective way to prevent cheating would be to compare student answers to the answers given by ChatGPT.
+But that is something that doesn't involve changing the way ChatGPT works.